marando/Meeus-Nutation/README.md

 Meeus-Nutation
 ==============

 This package can be used to calculate values related to the Earth's nutations.
-The algorithms in this package are an implementation of those discussed in the book "Astronomical Algorithms" by J. Meeus.
+Unless otherwise noted, all methods in this package are an implementation of those discussed in the book "Astronomical Algorithms" by J. Meeus.

 Installation
 ------------